openhive-network/balance_tracker/README.md

 JMeter performance tests are configured for different backends.
 To run tests:

+### PostgREST backend

+1. Start PostgREST backend server on port 3000
+1. Install test dependencies: `./balance-tracker.sh install test-dependencies`
+1. Install jmeter: `./balance-tracker.sh install jmeter`
+1. Run tests: `./balance-tracker.sh run-tests`

+**Note:** If you already have jmeter installed and on `$PATH` you can skip straight to the last point.

+If you want to serve the HTTP report on port 8000 run `./balance-tracker.sh serve test-results`.
+You can also simply open *tests/performance/result_report/index.html* in your browser.

+### Python backend

-1. Start one of backend servers on port 3000
+1. Start Python backend server on port 3000
-1. Install JMeter `./run.sh install-postgres`
+1. Install JMeter `./run.sh install-jmeter`
-1. Run tests for python `./run.sh test-py` or postgREST `./run.sh test`
+1. Run tests for python `./run.sh test-py`

-Result report dashboard (Apache) will be generated at `tests/performance/result_report/index.html`
+Result report dashboard (HTML) will be generated at `tests/performance/result_report/index.html`